-Rachel Wynne

-Assistant Manager
+Nicola MacKenzie Assistant Manager nicola.mackenzie@scott-moncrieff.com

-rachel.wynne@scott-moncrieff.com

-Rachel joined the firm in 2014 as a public sector audit trainee and has since achieved her CA qualification.
-She has experience delivering external audit services to a range of public sector bodies, including local government.
+Nicola has over 5 years' public sector external audit experience.
+She has delivered external audit services to a range of public sector bodies.

-Rachel will manage the onsite team and work alongside Karen to deliver the audit engagement.
+Nicola will manage the onsite team and work alongside Karen to deliver the audit engagement.